Seniors Reflect and Look Ahead

 Both of the traditions gave our students the chance to reflect on their own success and give more kudos to their peers – friends, classmates and next-door neighbors – who worked shoulder to shoulder with them during their time at White Mountain.

-Assistant Head of School Michael Peller describes what many of us are feeling at this time of year, “For all of us, The White Mountain School serves as more than just a community.
+Assistant Head of School for Teaching and Learning Mike Peller describes what many of us are feeling at this time of year, “For all of us, The White Mountain School serves as more than just a community.
 It is a home.
 A place to live and learn.
 To explore and play.
 To challenge oneself and others.
 To inspire and be inspired.
 The end of school is always bittersweet: we all long for the slower pace and the time of reflection and creativity and calm that the summer brings; at the same time, it is with sadness that we begin to say goodbye to our seniors.”

 From today’s good-byes to future hellos, we look forward to welcoming the Class of 2019 back to campus for the opening of their time capsule in just 10 years at Alumnae/i Weekend.